voucherifyio/voucherify-openapi/docs/webhook-introductions/events-voucher-deleted.md

-The `EVENTS.VOUCHER.DELETED` webhook means that a voucher has been successfully deleted.
+The `EVENTS.VOUCHER.DELETED` event indicates that a voucher has been successfully deleted.
 It provides ą real-time notification of that the voucher has been removed.